Karina W. Davidson: Education

-Davidson received her education in Canada, earning her B.A. degree with honors from Queen’s University in Kingston, Ontario, Canada and her M.A.Sc. in Industrial and Organizational Psychology and her Ph.D. in Clinical Psychology from the University of Waterloo in Waterloo, Ontario.
+Davidson received her education in Canada, earning her B.A. degree with honors from Queen's University in Kingston, Ontario, Canada and her M.A.Sc. in Industrial and Organizational Psychology and her Ph.D. in Clinical Psychology from the University of Waterloo in Waterloo, Ontario.
 She also served as a health and child clinical psychology intern at Kitchener-Waterloo Hospital and has been licensed in psychology by the Nova Scotia, Ontario, and Alabama Boards of Examiners and by the University of the State of New York Education Department.

 Career

-Davidson received her first faculty appointment in 1991 from Dalhousie University in Halifax, Nova Scotia as Assistant Professor of Psychology.
-In 1996, she became Assistant Professor of Psychology at the University of Alabama, where she became tenured Associate Professor in 2000.
+Davidson received her first faculty appointment in 1991 from Dalhousie University in Halifax, Nova Scotia as assistant professor of psychology.
+In 1996, she became assistant professor of psychology at the University of Alabama, where she became tenured associate professor in 2000.
 She then moved to New York, where she was at Mount Sinai School of Medicine in the division of Cardiology for the next three years.
-In 2003, Davidson was appointed Co-Director of the Center of the Behavioral Cardiovascular Health at Columbia University Medical Center.
-She became Director of the Center in 2008, and in her position as tenured Professor of Medicine, Cardiology, and Psychiatry she oversaw a team of researchers who study how behavior, health disparities, and psychosocial factors affect the biology and incidence of hypertension and heart disease.
+In 2003, Davidson was appointed co-director of the Center of the Behavioral Cardiovascular Health at Columbia University Medical Center.
+She became Director of the Center in 2008, and in her position as tenured professor of medicine, Cardiology, and Psychiatry she oversaw a team of researchers who study how behavior, health disparities, and psychosocial factors affect the biology and incidence of hypertension and heart disease.
 In 2016, she became Vice-Dean of Organizational Effectiveness for Columbia University College of Physicians & Surgeons and Chief Academic Officer at NewYork-Presbyterian Hospital.
 Her portfolio for these two leadership positions focuses on clinical learning environment innovation for medical students and residents and executive leadership training programs for the next generation of medical school and hospital leaders.
+For more than 25 years, Dr. Davidson has served in leadership roles for teams focused on the advancement of scientific, educational and patient care missions through both the generation and implementation of evidence-based practices.
+She has been the principal investigator of more than 30 federally funded grants and authored over 375 peer-reviewed articles.
+Dr. Davidson is also past chair of the United States Preventive Services Task Force.